 Geometric designs have bedazzled our eyes for centuries.
 Found on fabrics, tapestries and flooring throughout history - each culture's influence on historical decorative designs makes an indelible mark on the succeeding generation's interior arts.
 Not lost on the English, 14th century medieval castles and churches are a hall mark for decorative tiles - namely encaustic tiles.
 Floor and wall coverings laid with patterned tiles served two purposes - to cover mud floors and to show wealth.
-One would have to live under a rock these days to not see these designs repeated endlessly today.
-Since I don't live under a rock and have always been drawn to classic encaustic tiles, I am adding my own spin of these beautiful designs to our Historic Decorative Tile Collections.
-Called The Carriage House Collection - I hand painted these motifs based on 14th century English museum tiles.
-The glaze color is a warm grey that works beautifully with reclaimed stone and wood flooring.
-I love creating a patchwork for a backsplash or use one decorative tile and border as a repeated pattern.
-Based on history, these decorative tiles are counterpoints for quiet, contemporary materials that allow for an eclectic and elegant aesthetic cherished today.
+One sees these designs repeated endlessly today.
+Emmi Micallef, being drawn to these historic and transcendent motifs, has hand painted a wall tile collection inspired by museum pieces of 14th century England.
+She chose a warm grey glaze color that works beautifully with reclaimed French limestone flooring, French oak wood flooring and reclaimed French terra cotta tiles.
+As a kitchen backsplash, fireplace surround, powder room or master bath, the geometric soft patterns heighten the artistry and historic authenticity of an interior.